blog posts

 After closing the processes, you can restart the program from the Start menu, which will continue the required operations.

-If you are unsure about the process you want to terminate, you can right-click on it, select the option to search online and open a web browser with results that will help you understand the process.
+If you are unsure about the process you want to terminate, right-click it, select Search online, and open a web browser to view results that will help you understand the process.
 You can also use AI with Bing Chat or Google Bard to get more details about processing.
-Also, the system may inform you about some procedures necessary to operate the system properly.